hyperledger/iroha-2-docs/src/guide/glossary.md

 ## Asset

-While the word itself means a valuable object, with blockchain being involved, we'll be talking about a representation of a valuable object on the blockchain.
+In the context of blockchains, an asset is the representation of a valuable object on the blockchain.

 Additional information on assets is available [here](/guide/blockchain/assets.md).